 Scholarships are available for active duty, reserve or honorably discharged military personnel enrolled full time at UNF, with preference given to Marines.

-- Meet admissions requirements and be accepted to UNF,
+- Meet admissions requirements and be accepted to the University of North Florida,

 - Reside in Florida for tuition purposes,